martinlehoux/kagamino_blog/content/posts/postgres-aggregates/index.md

 These queries, even if numerous, are highly efficient because they can use the indexes we created to quickly find to corresponding rows: this is what the Bitmap Index Scan and Bitmap Heap Scan show.

-## 3. Merging CTEs
+## 3. Merging Common Table Expressions

 We have seen two ways to think about this problem, both very different.
-What would be a better query is a query that avoids this enormous intermediate table, but also avoids having too many loops.
+A much better query that would have the best of both approaches is one that would avoid the enormous intermediate table while also avoiding having too many loops.

 One way to achieve this is to split our computation into several parts.
 Basically, we can compute separately the reviews count and the orders count, because each aggregation is independent.
 We will have subqueries, but this time uncorrelated, so they will run only once each.
 We can use the **Common Table Expression**[^common-table-expressions] pattern to make it easier to read.
 Then in a final stage, we combine the results of our aggregations.